Comments on Critical Electric and Magnetic Fields from Holography: Introduction

 The absence of the gyromagnetic instability opens the possibility for the monopole pair production to become significant.
 The rate of monopole pair production can be computed in a similar way to the W boson pair production and a critical magnetic field $B_{cr}$ exists where the monopole-antimonopole barrier drops to zero.
 This is the S-dual version of the previous effect.
 It happens when the $B$ field reaches the magnitude needed to break the D1-string.
 Although the D1 is much heavier than the F1, the coupling of the B field is also stronger with the same factor, thus $B_{cr} = E_{cr}$.
 This phenomenon was first discussed for flat space-time in \cite{Gorsky:2001up}.
 We then also discuss the pair production of dyons and the effect of having a generic $E$ and $B$ background simultaneously present.
 We will also study the case of finite temperature and how the critical fields are changed by it.
+We will work in the quasi classical approximation always,valid for large volumes,in which the branes do not yet move significantly .
+We will make some comments on the issues involved in the last section.

 The paper is organized as follows.
 In Section \ref{setup} we introduce the theory in the holographic setting, we derive the critical electric field first found in \cite{Semenoff:2011ng}.
 In Section \ref{gyro} we discuss the same situation but with a background magnetic field instead.
 We show that the gyromagnetic instability, which we would naively expect from weak coupling, is instead not there at all.
 In Section \ref{pairproduction} we discuss pair productions for generic cases, electric field into $W$ bosons and magnetic field into monopoles, by computing the Euclidean bounce solution.
 In Section \ref{mixed} we analyze the mixed problem in which both electric and magnetic fields are present simultaneously.
 In Section \ref{thermal} we add temperature and study the thermal phase diagram.
 We conclude in Section \ref{conclusion} with some open questions.